Interacting with Americans and Canadians

 and the United States.

-but you should know it to enjoy fully studying or travelling in North America.
+but you should know these tips to enjoy fully studying, living or travelling in North America.

 Being welcomed wherever you